The Master (1992 film)

-The Master (traditional Chinese: 龍行天下) is a 1992 Hong Kong martial arts film written, produced and directed by Tsui Hark, and starring Jet Li, Yuen Wah, Crystal Kwok and Jerry Trimble.
-The project was filmed in 1990, but it was not released until 1992 when the success of Once Upon a Time in China made Li a major action star.
+The Master (黃飛鴻'92之龍行天下 (Wong Fei-hung '92: The Dragon's Journey)) is a 1992 Hong Kong martial arts action film written, produced and directed by Tsui Hark.
+It stars Jet Li, Yuen Wah, Crystal Kwok and Jerry Trimble.

 Plot

-The story occurs in Los Angeles, where a fight between Master Tak (Yuen Wah) and Johnny (Jerry Trimble) destroys Tak's herbal medicine store.
-Johnny is prevented from killing Tak when Anna (Anne Rickets) comes to save him.
+Chan Hou-tak, a Chinese traditional medicine practitioner and martial artist living in Los Angeles, is attacked by thugs led by a local dojo owner named Johnny, who destroy his store.
+Johnny is prevented from killing Tak when a woman named Anna comes to save him.
 During his recovery he stays in Anna's camper van.
-Anna is both a janitor and a student from a gymnastics school but was banned from competing and attending for physically attacking a fellow classmate.
+Anna is both a janitor and a student from a gymnastics school but was banned from competing and attending for physically attacking a classmate.
 As a result, Anna ends up being fired by her coach, who is already fed up with Anna's bad behaviour.

-Jet (Jet Li) arrives from Hong Kong on the airport bus.
+Jet arrives from Hong Kong on the airport bus.
 When he arrives at Tak's store to resume as Tak's Kung Fu student, he finds the store shuttered and three thieves steal his bag.
 He chases their car on foot through the streets and eventually catches them.
 The thieves are so impressed with Jet's physical skills they beg him to be their master.
-They take Jet to their home (an abandoned municipal building) but they are attacked by a larger gang.
+They take Jet to their home (an abandoned municipal building) but they're attacked by a larger gang.
 Jet reluctantly steps in to defend his new friends, but their home is set on fire.

 Johnny and his gang are closing down kung fu schools and making a name for themselves.
-Jet meets May (Crystal Kwok), a bank worker responsible for the loan on Tak's store - but neither knows where Master Tak is.
+Jet meets May, a bank worker responsible for the loan on Tak's store - but neither knows where Master Tak is.
 Jet finds himself in the middle of a robbery at a carpark.
 He finds himself fighting beside Johnny, but Johnny recognizes him from one of Tak's pictures and makes it clear he intends to kill both Jet and Tak.
 Anna and Jet's friends get beaten up, so Jet trains his friends to defend themselves.
-Jet is eventually re-united with Tak, but Tak claims he is no longer interested in either teaching Kung Fu or doing herbal medicine.
+Jet is eventually re-united with Tak, but Tak claims he's no longer interested in either teaching Kung Fu or doing herbal medicine.